Arctic Coast Way Day 4 Siglufjordur Husavik

 Orbis et Globus on Grímséy Island

-If you want to visit Grímsey you have to take the boat from Dalvík (RP7) or the plane from Akureyri (RP9).
-A salient detail is that the Arctic Circle runs exactly over the island.
-On the island you can have a photo at a signpost monument and who wouldn't want to add that to their travel adventure?
+If you want to visit Grímsey, you'll need to take a boat from Dalvík or a plane from Akureyri.
+A striking detail is that the Arctic Circle runs directly through the island.
+On the island, you can have your photo taken at a signposted monument, and who wouldn't want to add that to their travel adventure?

-Another must do is Whale Watching by boat, you can go to Dalvik Arctic Sea Tours Whale Watching (RP8) or Elding Whale Watching Akureyri (RP9).
+Another must do is Whale Watching by boat, for this you can go to Dalvik Arctic Sea Tours Whale Watching or in Elding to Whale Watching Akureyri.

-Whale watching is a great sea adventure that you will not soon forget.
-Whale watching takes place in the picturesque landscape of Eyjafjordur, followed by sea fishing in the majestic mountains of Tröllaskagi, just outside the Arctic Circle.
+Whale watching is a fantastic marine adventure you won't soon forget.
+The whale watching takes place in the picturesque landscape of Eyjafjordur, followed by sea fishing in the majestic Tröllaskagi Mountains, just outside the Arctic Circle.
+The day concludes with a cozy and delicious barbecue of freshly caught and grilled cod, haddock, pollock, or Atlantic catfish.

-During the boat trip you have a good chance of encountering a large humpback whale and often you will also see white-beaked dolphins, minke-fin fish, the small porpoises and sometimes even the majestic blue whale, fin whales or orcas.
+During the boat trip you have a good chance of encountering a large humpback whale and often you will also see white-beaked dolphins, minke whales, small harbour porpoises and sometimes even the majestic blue whale, fin whales or orcas.

-After this adventure it is better to spend the night in Dalvik and drive to Akureyri (RP9) the next day.
-Again a beautiful city to plan a longer visit.
-A number of nice sights that are worth a visit are the motorcycle museum “Motorcycle Museum Mótorhjólasafn Íslands” and the toy museum “Akureyri Toy Museum Friðbjarnarhús”, both museums are close to each other (RP10)
+After this adventure, it's best to spend the night in Dalvik and drive to Akureyri the next day.
+It's another beautiful city worth planning a longer visit.
+Some interesting sights worth visiting include the motorcycle museum "Motorcycle Museum Mótorhjólasafn Íslands" and the toy museum "Akureyri Toy Museum Friðbjarnarhús," both of which are located close to each other.

-We have already talked extensively about Whale Watching.
-Another activity with animals is horse riding.
-A fifteen minute drive from Akureyri you arrive at a farm surrounded by horses in the wonderfully relaxed Icelandic countryside.
-Here you can taste the real rural Icelandic atmosphere.
-Of course, there is hardly anything as Icelandic as horseback riding in Icelandic nature.
+We've already discussed whale watching at length.
+Another activity with animals is horseback riding.
+A fifteen-minute drive from Akureyri, you'll arrive at a farm surrounded by horses in the wonderfully relaxed Icelandic countryside.
+Here you can experience the true Icelandic rural atmosphere.
+Of course, there's almost nothing more Icelandic than horseback riding in Icelandic nature.

-For lovers of Botanical Gardens, a visit to the Akureyri Botanical Garden is worthwhile.
-Here you can admire many colorful flowers and there are also many birds.
-The public park was opened in 1912.
-Admission is free and is a perfect place for a leisurely stroll.
+For those who love botanical gardens, a visit to the Akureyri Botanical Garden is worthwhile.
+Here you can admire many colorful flowers and a wealth of birds.
+This public park opened in 1912.
+Admission is free and it's a perfect place for a relaxing stroll.

-This iconic church of Akureyri is the symbol of Akureyri and towers over the center of the city.
-Climb the stairs to the church and you have a beautiful view over the center.
-The church was consecrated in 1940 and since then the building has been the small town's biggest trademark.
+This iconic Akureyri church is the symbol of Akureyri, towering over the city center.
+Climb the steps to the church for a magnificent view of the town center.
+The church was consecrated in 1940, and since then, it has been the town's most iconic landmark.

-Just outside the city you can visit the “Jólagarðurinn” or “Christmas House” (RP11).
-Residents of Iceland who are Christmas fanatics are responsible for this mock-up gingerbread house, with fake glaze on the roof and endless Christmas kitsch for sale in the store.
+Just outside the city, you can visit the "Jólagarðurinn," or "Christmas House."
+Icelandic Christmas enthusiasts are responsible for this mock-up gingerbread house, with fake icing on the roof and endless Christmas kitsch for sale in the shop.
+Grýla the troll lives downstairs, and elves have their own turf house.
+In the back, there's a huge Advent calendar in a mock medieval turret.

-The Laufás settlement was built entirely with the typical tools used in the early 20th century.
-This place takes you back in Icelandic history.
+We head north again and visit the Laufás Turf Houses.
+These turf houses were built in 1865 and are some of Iceland's best-preserved examples of authentic Icelandic life.
+The Laufás settlement is built entirely with the typical tools used in the early 20th century.
+This place takes you back in time to Icelandic history.

-The next stop is planned at the Transport Museum of Ystafell “Samgönguminjasafnið Ystafelli” (RP16).
+The next stop is the Ystafell Transport Museum, "Samgönguminjasafnið Ystafelli."
 This is Iceland's oldest transport museum, founded in 1998 and opened in July 2000.
-Located in the Kaldakinn valley between Akureyri and Húsavík.
-The museum has a collection of historic cars and trucks and displays information about roads and road transport in Iceland.
+Located in the Kaldakinn Valley between Akureyri and Húsavík, the museum features a collection of historic cars and trucks and provides information about roads and road transport in Iceland.

-After this last stop, we drive to Husavik Campground, the final destination of this beautiful day.
-In Husavik we can still do some shopping at the supermarket (RP17) and fill up the motorcycle (RP18).
+After this final stop, we drive to Husavik Campground, the final destination of this beautiful day.
+In Husavik, we can do some grocery shopping at the supermarket and fill up the motorcycle.
+There are also hotels if you don't want to camp.

-After this long day you can also relax in the geothermal pools.
+After this long day you can also relax in the geothermal baths.

 Whale Watching